 [PR 5.5.1.2-4] The 6G network shall provide security mechanisms that offer protection of communication and data while at the same time not hindering Lawful Interception (ref TS 33.126 [312], clause 6.4).

-[PR 5.5.1.2-5] The 6G network shall support a means for elements of the core network to establish security in a decentralised environment.
+[PR 5.5.1.2-5] The 6G network shall support a means for elements of the core network to establish security in a decentralized system.

-NOTE 1: An example of a decentralised environment, as mentioned above, includes the case where not all network elements of one operator's network will be deployed in the same cloud or data centre.
-Network elements of one operator might also be instantiated in another operator's cloud environment.

-NOTE 2: The establishment of security in a decentralised environment may or may not include aspects such as the exchange of security material (e.g. keys) and use of authentication/authorisation mechanisms.
+NOTE: The establishment of security in a decentralized system may or may not include aspects such as the exchange of security material (e.g. keys) and use of authentication/authorisation mechanisms.

-Editor’s Note: The term “decentralised environment” is FFS.

 [PR 5.5.1.2-6] The 6G network shall support mechanisms allowing the use of credentials of different parties (e.g. operators or 3rd parties) in an element of the core network of the 6G system for providing end-to-end secure services.

 Option 2: keep the way it is.